deadlyvipers/dojo_rules/introduction.md

-hi this is my intro
+hi this is my intro.
+Javascript is my fav path.